NahidDesigner/videopop/DEPLOYMENT.md

 **What we're doing:** Actually building and launching your app

+1. Scroll down and find the **"Deploy"** or **"Build & Deploy"** button
-1. Double-check that all environment variables are set correctly
+2. **Double-check:** Make sure all 3 environment variables are set correctly
-2. Click the **"Deploy"** or **"Build"** button
+3. Click **"Deploy"**!
-3. Watch the build logs - you'll see it:
+4. Watch the build process - you'll see:
-   - Installing packages
+   - 📦 Installing packages...
-   - Building your app
+   - 🔨 Building app...
-   - Deploying files
+   - 🚀 Deploying...

-**⏳ Wait Time:** This usually takes 3-5 minutes
+**⏳ Wait Time:** This usually takes 3-5 minutes.
+Be patient!

 **✅ Checkpoint:** Build completed successfully!